 First, you must submit an online application form, which is available through the main A2A webpage each May.
-The application includes an essay prompt and the email address of a recommender.
-Second, you must also upload a scanned copy of your high school transcript through your junior year (unofficial transcripts are acceptable) and a list of your senior year courses.
+The application asks you to answer a short essay prompt and provide an email address for your recommender.
+You must also upload a scanned copy of your high school transcript through your junior year (unofficial transcripts are acceptable) and a list of your senior year courses.
 Your application is not considered complete until we have received all of these materials.
 All material must be received by the deadline stated on the application.
 You also have the option to submit a graded academic paper.

 Q: Why do I need to submit my transcript?

 You must submit your transcript to show the Admission Office what you have accomplished during your high school career.
 Your transcript allows us to get an accurate picture of what courses you have taken, how much you have challenged yourself academically, and how well you have succeeded in your studies so far.

 Q: What is the cost of applying to A2A?

 The A2A online application is completely free!

 Q: What is the cost of participating in A2A?

 Participation in A2A is completely free!
 Additionally, a fee waiver for Amherst's $65 admission application fee is provided to all students invited to participate in A2A.
 Some students who apply to A2A will also receive a waiver for the $65 application fee to encourage their applications to Amherst, regardless of whether they are invited to participate in A2A.

 Application and Selection Processes

 Q: When will I hear regarding my selection for A2A?

-We typically notify all applicants two weeks after the application deadline.
+We typically notify all applicants three weeks after the application deadline.